Graduate School Newsletter

 - Sept 13 – Graduate-Level Writing Workshop, 2:00-3:00pm

 - Sept 29 – Writing Group, 1:30-3:30pm

-Graduate students are invited to attend a series of sessions this fall to learn about graduate research and post-graduate fellowship opportunities.
+The Graduate School, Office of Research Development (ORD), and Office of Nationally Competitive Scholarships are partnering to offer two informational sessions for graduate students to learn about graduate fellowship opportunities.
 Information and registration is available on the GSC Professional Development webpage and in OrgCentral.